ZeroBone/PresMonDec/README.md

 * [numpy](https://numpy.org/)
 * [matplotlib](https://matplotlib.org/)

-Only `z3` is however mandatory for the decomposition checkers.
+Only `z3` is mandatory for the decomposition checkers.

 To install `z3`, follow the official tutorial for your operating system.
 Please note that `z3` should be available as a CLI service for the monadic decomposition to work when the timeout is specified explicitly (see the [Usage](#Usage) section below).